 The wolves target fish that are in tidal pools and shallow water.
 It has been noted that when they are full of salmon, they will bite their heads off and eat these.
 The fat from salmon can help fatten up the pups, and this can increase their chances of survival over the winter.

 Wolves are excellent at fishing and hunting, but they also get food by scavenging other animal kills.
 Studies showed that twenty-six had died of natural causes out of thirty moose carcasses in Algonquin Park in Ontario, Canada.

-Only four of the thirty carcasses had been killed by wolves, although many wolf researchers said that this was difficult to determine, and did not agree.
+Only four of the thirty carcasses were killed by wolves, although many wolf researchers said it was difficult to determine and did not agree.

 How Much Does a Wolf Eat Per Day?

 A wolf can eat between five and twelve pounds of food per day, but some studies show wolves eating up to almost fourteen pounds of moose per day during winter.
 Another wolf was seen to devour nineteen pounds of meat from one meal.

 However, they do not eat every day.
 A wolf can last for a few days without feeding.
 Some studies showed wolves spending up to twelve days in between feedings.

-When they come across a large carcass, or when they bring down a large animal themselves, they can stay with the carcass for many days, filling themselves up before laying around bloated.
+When they come across a large carcass or bring down a large animal themselves, they can stay with the carcass for many days, filling themselves up before laying around bloated.

 In a study in Alaska, only a small percentage of their time was shown to be feeding.